FREE 5-Ingredient Recipe EBook

 -

-Heat oil in a medium saucepan over medium heat.
-Add garlic and saute for about a minute, until fragrant.
+Heat the olive oil in a medium saucepan over medium heat.
+Add the minced garlic and saute for about 1 minute, until fragrant.

 -

 Add the cream and chicken broth.
-Bring to a gentle simmer, then set heat to low and simmer for about 10 minutes.
+Bring to a gentle simmer, then reduce to medium-low and simmer for about 10 minutes.
 The sauce will still be thin, but thicken enough to coat the back of a spoon.

 -

-Meanwhile, place the chicken at the bottom of a slow cooker.
-Season lightly with Italian seasoning, sea salt, and black pepper.
+Meanwhile, place the chicken in the bottom of your Crock Pot.
+Season with Italian seasoning, sea salt, and black pepper.
 Top with sun-dried tomatoes.

 -

-When the sauce is ready, keep it at low heat, but not simmering.
-Whisk in the Parmesan cheese, 1/4 cup at a time, until smooth.
-Adjust salt to taste if desired.
+When the sauce has thickened a bit, turn down the heat to low.
+Whisk or stir in the parmesan cheese, 1/4 cup at a time, until smooth.
+Adjust salt to your taste if needed.

 -